jgrizou/p5live/Readme.md

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/socket.io/2.3.0/socket.io.js">
 ```
 4. Add a small script at the top of your `sketch.js` file that will trigger the reload action.
-Simple copy the following code at the top of the file.
+Simple copy the following code at the top of the file and fill the username and sketchId field.
 ```js
 // we check if this is running in the editor
 if (location.href == 'about:srcdoc') {